Claholla/portfolio/README.md

 # portfolio
-A portfolio of my previous work containing contact information and work samples (eventually).
+A portfolio of my previous work containing contact information and work samples.